 “To refresh the world…To inspire moments of optimism and happiness…To create value and make a difference.”

 Think about the full space your organization will exist in to create a customized message to all who visit your site — potential customers, media, strategic business partners, and others.
 Keep in mind that a company mission statement is not evergreen.
-Review it every few years to make sure it is maintaining relevancy and still representative of your full scope of business.
+Review it every few years to make sure it is maintaining relevancy and is still representative of your full scope of business.

 Are you motivated and ready to begin?
 Put on your thinking cap, and soon you will be able to say, “Mission Accomplished!”